cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### Occupants

 An `Occupants` class identifies a homogeneous group of occupants of a usage zone or building unit, defined with an occupant type (e.g. residents, workers, visitors etc.).
+An Occupants class contains attributes which characterize its occupancy status (numberOfOccupants, occupancyRate, occupancyType) and its heat production (heatDissipation).
-It can optionally contain one or more Household objects.
+Occupants are characterized by a specific number of persons occupying the corresponding zone (numberOfOccupants) during a certain time schedule (occupancyRate).
+Occupants may contain one or more Household objects.

+The following XML example describes occupants characterized by 3 persons living in 2 resident households, and dissipating 80W/person during a certain time schedule.

 ```xml
 <!--Example of a Occupants object-->